JM-Lemmi/blog.julian-lemmerich.de/220511-eduroamnoapp.md

 ## Solution

-The Domain setting is just the Domain of your institution (without any subdomains), so if your E-Mail is ˋjl35byci@stud.tu-darmstadt.deˋ the domain you want to enter is ˋtu-darmstadt.deˋ.
+The Domain setting is just the Domain of your institution (without any subdomains), so if your E-Mail is `jl35byci@stud.tu-darmstadt.de` the domain you want to enter is `tu-darmstadt.de`.

 If the connection is not succesfull immediately, don't worry.
 Just restart your Wifi, then it should work.